apache/mina-sshd/README.md

 ```

-### `ReservedSessionMessagesHandler`
+### Reserved messages

-The implementation can be used to intercept and process the [SSH_MSG_IGNORE](https://tools.ietf.org/html/rfc4253#section-11.2)
+The implementation can be used to intercept and process the [SSH_MSG_IGNORE](https://tools.ietf.org/html/rfc4253#section-11.2), [SSH_MSG_DEBUG](https://tools.ietf.org/html/rfc4253#section-11.3) and [SSH_MSG_UNIMPLEMENTED](https://tools.ietf.org/html/rfc4253#section-11.4) messages.
-and [SSH_MSG_DEBUG](https://tools.ietf.org/html/rfc4253#section-11.3) messages.
 The handler can be registered on either side - server
-or client, as well as on the session
+or client, as well as on the session.
+A special [patch](https://issues.apache.org/jira/browse/SSHD-699) has been introduced
+that automatically ignores such messages if they are malformed - i.e., they never reach the handler.

+#### SSH message stream "stuffing" and keys re-exchange

+[RFC 4253 - section 9](https://tools.ietf.org/html/rfc4253#section-9) recommends re-exchanging keys every once in a while
+based on the amount of traffic and the selected cipher - the matter is further clarified in [RFC 4251 - section 9.3.2](https://tools.ietf.org/html/rfc4251#section-9.3.2).
+These recommendations are mirrored in the code via the `FactoryManager`
+related `REKEY_TIME_LIMIT`, `REKEY_PACKETS_LIMIT` and `REKEY_BLOCKS_LIMIT` configuration properties that
+can be used to configure said behavior - please be sure to read the relevant _Javadoc_ as well the aforementioned RFC section(s) when
+manipulating them.
+This behavior can also be controlled programmatically by overriding the `AbstractSession#isRekeyRequired()` method.

+As an added security mechanism [RFC 4251 - section 9.3.1](https://tools.ietf.org/html/rfc4251#section-9.3.1) recommends adding
+"spurious" [SSH_MSG_IGNORE](https://tools.ietf.org/html/rfc4253#section-11.2) messages.
+This functionality is mirrored in the
+`FactoryManager` related `IGNORE_MESSAGE_FREQUENCY`, `IGNORE_MESSAGE_VARIANCE` and `IGNORE_MESSAGE_SIZE`
+configuration properties that can be used to configure said behavior - please be sure to read the relevant _Javadoc_ as well the aforementioned RFC section when manipulating them.
+This behavior can also be controlled programmatically by overriding the `AbstractSession#resolveIgnoreBufferDataLength()` method.

+#### `ReservedSessionMessagesHandler`

 ```java